moding-il/bizdoc.core/README.md

 }
 ```

-The `StateAxisResolver` finds the Balance in the configuration file that matches the document _state_.
+The `StateAxisResolver` above finds the Balance in the configuration file that matches the document _state_.
 Set the *Axis* attribute in the state *Options*.

 ```json
 "States": [